We’re not sure which will be the most exciting post-Corona experience:

 - A “buy-one-get-one-free offer” encourages your customers to make at least two appointments, which could be just what they need to get them back into their pre-corona habit of a monthly massage or weekly gym class

 - A refer-a-friend incentive is a double whammy that can bring back your existing customers and add new ones as well

 4. Get back to business with a bang

 Make your post-corona return an awesome event that attracts everybody’s interest.

 If you don’t have money to spare on a lavish post-corona event (customers aren’t the only ones who are counting pennies…), you can still make a big deal out of your reopening.

 Tease everyone with pre-relaunch announcements in the form of short video segments.
-You can shoot and edit them yourself on a smartphone and share on your Instagram story, FB page, and WhatsApp status.
+You can shoot and edit them yourself on a smartphone using a good video editing app and share on your Instagram story, FB page, and WhatsApp status.
 It doesn’t have to be anything complicated; just showing you and your team working hard to clean up your premises and polish the windows can attract interest.
 (Bonus points if you show yourself sanitizing your equipment – it’s a clever way to remind everyone that they can trust you to protect their health.)